hujhax/austin-improv-wiki/Improv -  The Musical.md

 <blockquote>"Everything you love about the world of improv, scripted and set to music.
 Any suggestions?"</blockquote>

 ## More Information
-* [http://www.facebook.com/notes/the-institution-theater/the-2015-spring-season-at-the-institution-theater/10152942899449090 The show announcement], on the [[Institution Theater]] facebook page.
+* [The show announcement](http://www.facebook.com/notes/the-institution-theater/the-2015-spring-season-at-the-institution-theater/10152942899449090), on the [[Institution Theater]] facebook page.

 [[Category/Shows|Category:Shows]]